xandkar/data-mill/README.md

     - Connects to client machines and picks-up data files from the queue directory
     - Optionally, receives data directly from stackers via UDP
-    - Dispatches parsing of raw data to appropriate parsers
+    - Dispatches filtering of raw data through appropriate sieves
     - Forwards clean data to final consumers for presentation and/or analysis (Graphite, Cacti, Munin, a data scientist, etc).

-* __dmill_parser__
+* __sieve__
-    - PLUG-IN: lives on the mother-ship machine(s) and parses raw data
+    - PLUG-IN: lives with dmill_reclaimer and extracts target data out of raw sensor outputs
-    - Executed by the dmill_reclaimer on the appropriate raw data types
+    - Executed by the dmill_reclaimer on the appropriate raw output types
-    - stdin: raw data
+    - stdin: raw output
     - stdout: formatted data